wpmetabox/docsv2/docs/extensions/mb-blocks.md

 } );
 ```

-You might notice that the syntax is very similar to [creating a custom meta box](/creating-meta-boxes/).
+You might notice that the syntax is very similar to [creating a field group](/creating-fields-with-code/).
 You just need to define some settings and fields for the block.

 The block settings are inherited from the Block JavaScript API with a few difference.
 See [Block Registration](https://developer.wordpress.org/block-editor/developers/block-api/block-registration/) page on the Gutenberg Handbook if you need more details.